David Ampofo: Career

-Ampofo left the Ghana Broadcasting Corporation in 1992 and founded Channel Two Communications.
+Ampofo left the Ghana Broadcasting Corporation in 1992 and founded Channel Two Communications, a public relations consultancy.
 He launched the television show Time with David in 1995 and has conducted over 500 television interviews.
 He is a filmmaker and has produced over 200 promotional documentaries and investigative reports.
 He has also served as Public Affairs Counsel for notable organizations and personalities including former CEO of Ashanti Goldfields, Sam Jonah and Dr Papa Kwesi Nduom, a leading Ghanaian entrepreneur and Presidential candidate.

 The editorial pieces produced by Channel Two Communications are as follows: